 Lapan, R.T., Gysbers, N.C. & Kayson, M. (2006).
 The relationship between the implementation of the Missouri Comprehensive Guidance Program and student academic achievement.
 Columbia, MO: University of Missouri.

-The keys to the development and implementation of effective comprehensive school guidance programs in Missouri include:
+The keys to the development and implementation of effective comprehensive school counseling programs in Missouri include:

-• a written district-wide K-12 guidance program and a district-wide policy for
+• a written district-wide K-12 counseling program and a district-wide policy for

-• a written district-wide guidance program that is fully-implemented by certified,
+• a written district-wide counseling program that is fully-implemented by certified,

 professional school counselors K-12 spending 100 percent of their time working